Check Availability and Make your Reservation Online!

 Fire and Firewood

 Fires are permitted in fireplaces only and shall be no higher than your knees.
 Fires are not to be left unattended.
 DO NOT MOVE FIRE RINGS.
 The moving of a fire ring makes you responsible for any accidents.
 Wood is for sale at the office during the hours of operation only.
 Out-of-state firewood is not permitted due to the spread of forest pests and disease.

 Alert Vermont Firewood Law!
 Vermont prohibits bringing untreated firewood into the state.
 Nearly all types of firewood are prohibited, including: hardwood, softwood, seasoned, and green.

 Respect for Trees

 Our trees and plants are very precious, it takes many years to grow them and we appreciate them in their natural state.
 Peeling the bark from trees, driving nails into them, hanging lanterns on them, or bumping them with vehicles causes injury to them.
 Please refrain.

 Firearms and Firecrackers

 Firearms and firecrackers are not permitted in the campground.
 The use of firecrackers in Vermont is against state law.

 Wash your dishes at your campsite.
 Washing dishes is not permitted at the bathrooms or water spigots.
 Discharging any water, including gray water, from camping vehicle is only permitted at the dumping station.
-Ask at the office for the loan of a container.
+Dish tubs are available at the Camp Store.